rockset/rockset-go-client/openapi/docs/UpdateVirtualInstanceRequest.md

 HasDescription returns a boolean if a field has been set.

-### GetMonitoringEnabled
+### GetEnableRemountOnResume

-`func (o *UpdateVirtualInstanceRequest) GetMonitoringEnabled() bool`
+`func (o *UpdateVirtualInstanceRequest) GetEnableRemountOnResume() bool`

-GetMonitoringEnabled returns the MonitoringEnabled field if non-nil, zero value otherwise.
+GetEnableRemountOnResume returns the EnableRemountOnResume field if non-nil, zero value otherwise.

-### GetMonitoringEnabledOk
+### GetEnableRemountOnResumeOk

-`func (o *UpdateVirtualInstanceRequest) GetMonitoringEnabledOk() (*bool, bool)`
+`func (o *UpdateVirtualInstanceRequest) GetEnableRemountOnResumeOk() (*bool, bool)`

-GetMonitoringEnabledOk returns a tuple with the MonitoringEnabled field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetEnableRemountOnResumeOk returns a tuple with the EnableRemountOnResume field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetMonitoringEnabled
+### SetEnableRemountOnResume

-`func (o *UpdateVirtualInstanceRequest) SetMonitoringEnabled(v bool)`
+`func (o *UpdateVirtualInstanceRequest) SetEnableRemountOnResume(v bool)`

-SetMonitoringEnabled sets MonitoringEnabled field to given value.
+SetEnableRemountOnResume sets EnableRemountOnResume field to given value.

-### HasMonitoringEnabled
+### HasEnableRemountOnResume

-`func (o *UpdateVirtualInstanceRequest) HasMonitoringEnabled() bool`
+`func (o *UpdateVirtualInstanceRequest) HasEnableRemountOnResume() bool`

-HasMonitoringEnabled returns a boolean if a field has been set.
+HasEnableRemountOnResume returns a boolean if a field has been set.

 ### GetMountRefreshIntervalSeconds